r4sheed/nextjs-intrasite/.github/instructions/messages-and-codes.instructions.md

 ## Naming Conventions

 > **Important:** This section defines the canonical naming pattern for ALL error codes, messages, and i18n keys in the application.
 For general error handling patterns, see [error-handling-guidelines.instructions.md](error-handling-guidelines.instructions.md).
+For general naming conventions beyond error handling, see [nextjs.instructions.md](nextjs.instructions.md) and [typescript-5-es2022.instructions.md](typescript-5-es2022.instructions.md).

 ### Why `camelCase` Properties (Not `SCREAMING_SNAKE_CASE`)?